-Apart from journal articles and conferences, Dr. Rabbani is currently shaping two book projects on South Asian cultural texts, tentatively titled, ‘From the Poles of South Asia’ and ‘Music, Literature, and Commerce.’
+Apart from journal articles and conferences, Dr. Rabbani is currently shaping two book projects on South Asian literary and cultural texts, tentatively titled, ‘From the Poles of South Asia’ and ‘Music, Literature, and Commerce.’
 His PhD project examined the popular culture industries and investigated spirituality, literature and music of Bauls, the heterogeneous groups of itinerant minstrels/philosophers in Bangladesh.
 The study discussed the influence of commodification, consumer capitalism, and agency in the changes of Baul literature, music, and spiritual beliefs in urban and rural areas of the country.
 He is trained in Baul and Bengali folk music and Indian classical music and was involved in experiential learning with Baul communities since his childhood.
 He is also involved in various creative projects both in Canada and Bangladesh.

 Dr. Rabbani is a first-generation immigrant in Canada.
 He grew up in Bangladesh and taught and continued research in several universities in Dhaka.